castorini/anserini/docs/experiments-msmarco-passage.md

  -index msmarco-passage/lucene-index-msmarco -storePositions -storeDocvectors -storeRawDocs
 ```

-Upon completion, you should have an index with 8,841,823 documents.
+Upon completion, we should have an index with 8,841,823 documents.
 The indexing speed may vary... on a modern desktop with an SSD, indexing takes less than two minutes.

 ## Retrieving and Evaluating the Dev set